 CBT can be used to help treat many different substance abuse issues.
 It helps those in treatment learn to not only recognize those behaviors that might have resulted in substance abuse but also teaches them ways to change those behaviors.
 Cognitive-behavioral therapy can also help with the development of the coping skills needed to help with preventing relapse.
 CBT can also help those suffering from co-occurring disorders as well.

 Rational emotive behavior therapy or REBT is designed to help those suffering from addiction understand the thoughts that led them down the path to addiction in the first place.
 In addition, it helps them develop better, healthier habits as well as teaches them how to think more positively and rationally.
 This can improve not only their overall mental health but can also help them realize that they don’t need drugs and alcohol to enjoy their lives.
 It ultimately teaches them that happiness comes from within, not from whatever substance or substances they might have been taking in the past.

 Are You Interested in Addiction Therapy Services?

 It’s important to remember that addiction is a disease and just like any other disease you should never be embarrassed or ashamed to get the help needed to treat it.
-For those that are interested in getting help for their addiction, there are many different treatment and therapy options available, all designed to help treat each person and their needs.
+For those that are interested in getting help for their addictions, there are many different treatment centers and therapy options available, all designed to help treat each person and his or her needs.

-At Kingsway Recovery Center it is our goal to get every person that walks through our doors the help that they need to live a happy, healthy, and sober life.
+At Kingsway Recovery Center, it is our goal to get every person that walks through our doors the help that they need to live happy, healthy, and sober lives.
 We work with each person to create a custom treatment plan designed specifically for them and their needs.
 If you or someone you know is suffering from addiction and could benefit from addiction therapy and counseling services, contact us today.